GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 #gaet[should we note tensor shapes $(X, Y, Z)$ or $X times Y times Z$ ?]
-The implemented neural network inspires from the one proposed by He et al. in @he_neural_2021.
+The implemented neural network inspires from the one proposed by He et al. @he_neural_2021.

 The aim of the Neural Network is to process multi-channel audio data and to extract the angular positions of the speech sources.
 The input of the model is the #acr("STFT") representation of the multi-channel signal.